 Below is a logo that has been designed by Jeroen van Eerden with a grid system to avoid these defects.

 Monogram as a starting point

 An inexperienced designer often cannot resist the temptation to create a logo based on the company’s initials (for example, the name “Great Company” would create the logo form ‘G’ and ‘C’).

-While this seems like a good idea, it’s hard to build company’s credibility or convey branding information with that kind of logo.
+While this seems like a good idea, it’s hard to build a company’s credibility or convey branding information with that kind of logo.
 It’s quite common in the fashion industry although they have huge marketing budgets.
 Monograms do not work for all industries.

-Shortening the name to acronym
+Shortening the name to the acronym

-It is often a mistake to try to shorten the name of a new company to acronym size.
+It is often a mistake to try to shorten the name of a new company to an acronym size.
 Yes, this is an effective strategy, as demonstrated by the IBM’s, KFC’s, or AOL’s logos.
 However, the names of these companies became acronyms only after many years of market presence and costly exposure.